Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Generalized Sasaki-Nakamura formalism

-Here the amplitudes in front of each of the asymptotic solutions have the same physical interpretations as in Eq.~\eqref{eq:Rin} and \eqref{eq:Rup} (c.f.
-Fig.~\ref{fig:potential_barrier}).
-Again by inspecting Eq.~\eqref{eq:Xin} and \eqref{eq:Xup}, we can see that it is easy to accurately read off those amplitudes as the ratio of the asymptotic amplitude of the incident wave to that of the reflected wave at both boundaries is $\sim \bigO(1)$, instead of being infinitely-large or infinitely-small in the Teukolsky formalism.
+Here the amplitudes in front of each of the asymptotic solutions have the same physical interpretations as in Eqs.~\eqref{eq:Rin} and \eqref{eq:Rup} (cf. Fig.~\ref{fig:potential_barrier}).\footnote{Note, however, when $p = 0$ or, equivalently, $\omega = m\Omega_{\text{H}}$, the incidence amplitude $C^{\mathrm{inc}}_{\mathrm{SN}}$ and the reflection amplitude $C^{\mathrm{ref}}_{\mathrm{SN}}$ for the $X^{\mathrm{up}}$ solution are not well defined and lose their meanings as $\exp(ipr_{*}) = \exp(-ipr_{*}) = 1$.
+That said, the $X^{\mathrm{in,up}}$ solutions constructed in Eqs.~\eqref{eq:Xin} and \eqref{eq:Xup} are still linearly independent to each other, evident from their different asymptotic behaviors near infinity as $r_{*} \to \infty$.} Again by inspecting Eqs.~\eqref{eq:Xin} and \eqref{eq:Xup}, we can see that it is easy to accurately read off those amplitudes as the ratio of the asymptotic amplitude of the incident wave to that of the reflected wave at both boundaries is $\sim \bigO(1)$, instead of being infinitely large or infinitely small in the Teukolsky formalism.

-Similar to the case of Teukolsky functions, we can also define a scaled Wronskian $\mathcal{W}_{X}$ for the \gls{GSN} functions, namely
+Similar to the case of Teukolsky functions, we can also define a scaled Wronskian $\mathcal{W}_{X}$ for the \gls{GSN} functions, namely,